Posted on August 20, 2015

-In Missouri, all records required to be closed – that is, confidential – are generally inaccessible to the public.2 However, records and files concerning court proceedings for mental health and psychiatric issues are available to the Missouri State Highway Patrol for reporting to the FBI for inclusion in NICS.3
+Missouri law authorizes, but does not require, the Missouri State Highway Patrol to submit mental health records to the NICS database.
+In Missouri, all records required to be closed – that is, confidential – are generally inaccessible to the public.2 However, records and files concerning court proceedings for mental health and psychiatric issues are “available” to the Missouri State Highway Patrol for reporting to the FBI for inclusion in NICS.3

 When a criminal defendant is acquitted on the ground of “mental disease or defect excluding culpability,” the judgment must state that fact along with the offense for which the defendant was acquitted.4 The clerk of court must furnish a copy of any judgment, or order of commitment to the Missouri Department of Mental Health, to the criminal records central repository.5